 Let's take a real-life scenario.
 A woman, we'll call Judy, had made plans with friends that she was really looking forward to, but at the last minute, they canceled.
 Of course, she was disappointed.

-Then, a few days later, she found out that they went out with another group of friends that same night instead.
+Then, a few days later, she had just finished a workout at the gym when she found out that her friends had gone out with another group of friends the same night.
 Now, she not only felt hurt, but she also felt angry and a little betrayed by their thoughtlessness.

 Emotions are the signals to process our experiences and guide us to the right action to feel better.